 The round ligament supports the uterus and stretches during pregnancy.
 It connects the front portion of the uterus to the groin.
 These ligaments contract and relax like muscles, but much more slowly.
 Any movement (including going from a sitting position to standing position quickly, laughing, or coughing) that stretches these ligaments, by making the ligaments contract quickly, can cause a woman to experience pain.
 Round ligament pain should only last for a few seconds.

-What can be done to alleviate round ligament pain?
+What can be done to treat round ligament pain?

 Rest is one of the best ways to help with this kind of pain.
 Changing positions slowly allows the ligaments to stretch more gradually and can help alleviate any pain.
 If you know that you are going to sneeze, cough, or laugh you can bend and flex your hips, which can reduce the pull on the ligaments.

 When should I call my health care provider?

 If the pain persists after resting, or it is accompanied by severe pain, you would want to notify your health care provider.
 If the pain lasts for more than a few minutes you should contact your health care provider immediately.
 You would also want to notify your health care provider if the pain is accompanied by any bleeding, cramping, fever, chills, nausea, vomiting, or change in vaginal discharge.